swan-of-bodom/vimix-solidity/README.md

 **Important**: Due to the way ALE works with Solc, it requires for .sol files to be saved BEFORE linting/compiling errors.
 To fix this, the ftplugin has an auto command which writes the file as you modify.
 This only enables it for solidity files.

+## Requirements

+* [Hardhat](https://hardhat.org/) - To compile the whole project.
+The reason to use hardhat's compiler here is to be able to compile the whole project and not just the file with solc.
+Uses the quickfix buftype.
+* [vim-solidity](https://github.com/TovarishFin/vim-solidity) - For syntax keyword highlights.
+* [Solc-Select](https://github.com/crytic/solc-select) - Solc version manager to change according to each project.
+Since ALE uses the solc executable it will adjust to whichever solc-select version you are using and which pragma you declare.
+Uses Location List buffer.
+* [ALE](https://github.com/dense-analysis/ale/) - For linting at runtime with solhint and solc.
+Uses Location List buffer.
+* [Prettier-Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity) - For displaying format warnings.
+* [Neoformat](https://github.com/sbdchd/neoformat) - For auto-fixing prettier's warnings.

 ## Showcase

 ### Lints at runtime with Solhint and Solc + autofix with Neoformat (prettier-solidity).